 3.6 Conclusion

-The evaluation results in this report show that 3GPP NTN RIT [meets] the minimum requirement of satellite IMT-2020 technology.
-Therefore, SatComForum confirms that the 3GPP NTN RIT proposed by Alliance for Telecommunications Industry Solutions [meets] the minimum requirements of satellite IMT-2020 technology.
+The evaluation results in this report showed that 3GPP NTN RIT meets the minimum requirement of satellite IMT-2020 technology for the evaluated items.
+Therefore, SatComForum confirms that the 3GPP NTN RIT proposed by Alliance for Telecommunications Industry Solutions meets the minimum requirements of satellite IMT-2020 technology.

 4 List of acronyms and abbreviations